resourced/resourced/README.md

 **RESOURCED_CONFIG_DIR:** Path to root config directory (Required).

-Its children must be: readers, writers, executors, tags, and `general.toml`.
+In there, you will see the following subdirectories or files:

+* `readers/` Put all the TOML configurations for readers here.

+* `writers/` Put all the TOML configurations for writers here.

+* `executors/` Put all the TOML configurations for executors here.

+* `tags/` Each line in each file will be parsed as key=value tag.

-All default settings are defined in `general.toml`.
+* `general.toml` All default settings are defined in `general.toml`.

 ## Data Gathering